-You don’t have to necessarily remove any other components either.
+You don’t necessarily have to remove any other components, either.
 Since mineral systems will periodically require supplementation from chemical sanitizers, you should probably leave any sanitizing equipment in place.

 How to Use and Maintain a Pool Mineral System

 To use a mineral system to sanitize your pool, you will need to reduce the chlorine or bromine levels in your pool.
-For the minerals to work properly, you will need your chlorine to be less than .5 parts per million (PPM).
+For the minerals to work correctly, you will need your chlorine to be less than .5 parts per million (PPM).
 And, if you use bromine instead of chlorine, you should let it drop to a reading of 1 PPM.

 Mineral pool systems introduce metal to your pool’s water by design.
 You have to be very careful not to create issues by letting metal levels creep up too high.
 Copper, in particular, is a nuisance in pool water when it reaches a certain level.
 It can cause severe staining if left unchecked.